 If your young driver is going to be more than 100 miles away from the residence listed on your policy, you can receive what is called a Student Away From Home Discount.
 You will have to inform your insurance company about this change and they may require proof your teen lives away from home.
 With this discount, your teen is seen as an infrequent driver and thus the probability of them getting into an accident declines.
 The amount varies per insurance company, so consult them for details.

 Because young drivers are already more likely to receive a citation or be at-fault in an accident, it's crucial that they keep out of trouble so you can maintain a low insurance rate.
 Reckless driving, texting while driving, or racing other cars can seriously affect your premium.
-In a state-by-state breakdown, DUIs and racing (on average, these are the most expensive citations) raise insurance premiums at least 40%.
-Moreover, most insurance companies offer a good driver discount which is dependent on a clean driving record.
+If your teen driver has been in an accident and you're thinking about filing a claim, follow our guide below:

 The ugly truth of the car insurance for 18-year-olds, or any teen for that matter, is that it's going to be a pricey purchase.
 The high probability for a filed claim and risky practices make insurance companies nervous about insuring these clients.
 And any time an insurance company is nervous, you can expect them to ease their nerves with high premiums.
 But, if you consider companies like Geico and Progressive, as well as purchasing a moderate car, ensuring your child is a good student, and taking defensive driving courses, you and your teen can save on car insurance.
 However, the absolute best way to save on car insurance is to look for rates every 6 months.
 Only with the The Zebra can you shop over 200 car insurance companies at once.